nixos-asia/website/en/haskell-rust-ffi.md

 You should see the output `Hello, from rust!`.

 > [!note] MacOS caveat
-> If you are on MacOS, the haskell package will not run because `dlopen` will be looking for the `.dylib` file in the temporary build directory (`/private/tmp/nix-build-rust-nix...`).
-To fix this, you will need [fixDarwinDylibNames](https://github.com/NixOS/nixpkgs/blob/af8fd52e05c81eafcfd4fb9fe7d3553b61472712/pkgs/build-support/setup-hooks/fix-darwin-dylib-names.sh) in `flake.nix`:
+> If you are on MacOS, the Haskell package will not run because `dlopen` will be looking for the `.dylib` file in the temporary build directory (`/private/tmp/nix-build-rust-nix...`).
+To fix this, you need to include [fixDarwinDylibNames](https://github.com/NixOS/nixpkgs/blob/af8fd52e05c81eafcfd4fb9fe7d3553b61472712/pkgs/build-support/setup-hooks/fix-darwin-dylib-names.sh) in `flake.nix`:
 >
 >```nix
 >{